rltyty/rblog/content/notes/apue/Ch03-File-IO/index.md

 no need to allocate blocks for the data between the old end of file and the location where you start writing.

 - Use `od` to dump a file containing holes.
-See [utils.md](./utils.md#od---octal-decimal-hex-ascii-dump)
+See [Utils](/notes/apue/Utils#od---octal-decimal-hex-ascii-dump)
 ```sh
 od -c file.hole
 ```

-- Use `ls -ls` to show file size in disk blocks.
-If sparse file is supported by your file system, a file with holes should be less in blocks than the one of the same file size without holes.
-But on my macOS, they are the same in blocks.
+For more details on holes in a file, see [Ch04 File System](/notes/apue/Ch04-Files-and-Directories#46)

 - Use `getconf` to retrieve standard configuration variables

 ```sh